Same-sex marriage in France: Statistics

 Map showing the percentage of same-sex marriages in France by department, 2014–2018.
 The overseas departments recorded far lower percentages than metropolitan France.

 A lesbian couple, Rosemonde Zébo and Myriam Jourdan, became the first same-sex couple to marry in Martinique in June 2013.
 The couple were married in Le Carbet in a ceremony alongside family, friends and well-wishers.
 The first same-sex wedding in Guadeloupe occurred in July 2013 in Saint-Anne between Eric Dandler and Serge Willame.
 The first couple to marry in Saint Barthélemy did so in August 2013 in Gustavia.
-In French Guiana, the first such marriage took place in August 2013 in the city of Saint-Laurent-du-Maroni.
+In French Guiana, the first marriage took place in August 2013 in the city of Saint-Laurent-du-Maroni.
 By April 2018, 12 same-sex couples had married in the capital city of Cayenne.
 In Saint Martin, the first same-sex marriage was performed in October 2013 and officiated by politician Guillaume Arnell.
 The couple had rocks thrown at them and received homophobic insults as they left city hall.
 The first same-sex marriage in Saint Pierre and Miquelon occurred in March 2014.